Author Archives:

 Law of refraction

-This animation illustrates Snell’s law of refraction at a curved interface between two optical media.
-An interactively positionable light ray strikes the surface and is both reflected and refracted, depending on the adjustable refractive index of the second medium.
-The angular relationships between the incident, reflected, and refracted rays are visualized through dynamic angle markers.… Read More »
+This animation shows Snell’s law at a curved interface.
+A light ray strikes the surface and is reflected and refracted.
+The refractive index is adjustable.
+The angular relationships between the incident, reflected, and refracted rays are visualized through dynamic angle markers.
+Links Animation Description The animation shows a light ray emitted from a flashlight striking… Read More »

 The following animation illustrates the crank mechanism – the fundamental linkage for converting rotational motion into linear motion.
 Crank angle, connecting rod inclination, and piston position are visualized in real time.
 Links Animation Description The animation shows a crank mechanism consisting of a crank, connecting rod, and piston.
-The play button starts continuous rotation, causing… Read More »
+The play button starts the rotation.
+The… Read More »

 Simulation of a double pendulum

 This animation simulates the chaotic behavior of a double pendulum – one of the most famous examples of deterministic chaos systems.
 Two coupled pendulum arms with adjustable lengths and masses swing under the influence of gravity.
-By interactively dragging the masses, any starting position can be set, while an angle-time diagram records the temporal evolution… Read More »
+The masses can be dragged to any starting position.
+An angle-time diagram records the evolution of both angles.
+Links… Read More »

 Damped mass-spring system

 The animation compares the oscillation behavior of two spring-mass systems: one without damping (harmonic oscillation) and one with damping (damped oscillation).
-Amplitude, frequency, and damping constant can be varied interactively, while the resulting motions are displayed both mechanically and in a time diagram.
-Links Description of the Animation The animation visualizes two fundamental types of… Read More »
+Amplitude, frequency, and damping constant are adjustable.
+The motions are shown both mechanically and in a time diagram.
+Links Description of the Animation The animation visualizes two fundamental types of mechanical oscillations side by… Read More »

 The following animation illustrates the behavior of a series RLC circuit in an AC circuit.
 Impedance, phase shift, and resonance behavior are visualized in real time.
 Links Animation Description The animation shows a series RLC circuit with four synchronized displays: circuit diagram, formulas, phasor diagram, and time-domain graph.
-The animation can be started using the… Read More »
+The start button begins the animation.
+The… Read More »

 The following animation illustrates the principle of electromagnetic induction.
 A conductor is moved through a magnetic field, with the induced voltage displayed in real time.
 Links Description of the Animation Move the gray conductor horizontally through the magnetic field of the horseshoe magnet.
 The current direction is indicated by a red symbol: A dot means… Read More »